oroinc/documentation/cookbook/how_to_create_and_customize_application_menu.rst

 Override existing section
 -------------------------

-Example you want add a link with name "Acme link1 label" in sales section. we need to create the navigation.yml file in /src/Acme/Bundle/NewBundle/Resources/config/navigation.yml with the flowing content:
+To override some section in menu you have to create the navigation.yml file in /src/Acme/Bundle/NewBundle/Resources/config/navigation.yml with the following content (it will add a link with name "Acme link1 label" in sales section):

 .. code-block:: yaml